Mohamed-Assaf-UM/FLASK/README.md

 This happens because the `connection.close()` command terminates the connection, so make sure all database operations are completed before closing.

 ---
+Once you close the connection to the database using connection.close(), you can no longer interact with the database, including querying data.

+Here’s why:

+Connection is the Link: The connection is like a bridge between your Python code and the database.
+When it's open, you can send commands (like queries) through it.

+Closing the Connection: When you use connection.close(), you're essentially cutting off that bridge.
+This means Python no longer has a way to talk to the database.

+No Way to Communicate: After the connection is closed, trying to execute a query results in an error because the database can't understand the request anymore.
+It's like trying to make a phone call after hanging up—you have no connection!